-4.5.1.
-Account Holders in the CO2 Removal marketplace may, through a separate sale authorization, place CORCs for sale in external marketplaces.
-The CORCs allocated for such purpose are transferred to a separate certificate Account of the authorizing Account Holder and are not simultaneously available for sale in the Marketplace.

-4.5.2.
-Where CORCs are sold in external marketplace, the Marketplace Operator requests Transfer of the relevant CORCs to separate Account and makes the necessary subsequent Transfer or Retirement requests.
+- 4.5.1.
+Account Holders in the CO2 Removal marketplace may, through a separate sale authorization, authorize the Marketplace to place CORCs for sale in external marketplaces.
+The CORCs allocated for such purpose are transferred to a separate certificate Account of the authorizing Account Holder and are not simultaneously available for sale in the Marketplace. - 4.5.2.
+Where CORCs are sold in external marketplace, the Marketplace Operator requests Transfer of the relevant CORCs to separate Account and makes the necessary subsequent Transfer or Cancellation requests.